-All students follow one of the four tracks, but the concentrations serve to focus coursework within the track.
-Thus, for instance, a student in the Cultural or Biological track might opt to take the Biocultural Medical Concentration within that track, or a
+Concentrations serve to focus coursework within the track.
+Thus, for instance, a student in the Cultural or Biological track might opt to take the Biocultural Medical Concentration within that track, or a student in the Archaeological Track might opt for the Cultural Resource Management concentration.

-- student in the Archaeological Track might opt for the Cultural Resource Management concentration. - The department offers four concentrations: Archaeological and Forensic Sciences (AFS), Biocultural Medical Anthropology (BCM), Cultural Resource Management (CRM), and Heritage Studies (HGS).
+The department offers four concentrations: Archaeological and Forensic Sciences (AFS), Biocultural Medical Anthropology (BCM), Cultural Resource Management (CRM), and Heritage Studies (HGS).
 A concentration draws individual specialized course offerings together into a focused curriculum, and the concentration is noted on the transcript.
-Concentrations may be declared by both Ph.D. and M.A. students, but a formal declaration is required for the program to be listed on the record.
+Both Ph.D. and M.A. students may declare concentrations, but a formal declaration is required for the program to be listed on the record.
+Students who wish to declare a concentration must complete the form at the end of their first semester.

-Archaeological and Forensic Sciences Concentration
+Archaeological and Forensic Sciences (AAF) Concentration